RTEdbg/RTOS_trace/FreeRTOS/RTOS_Error_Handling_and_Reporting.md

 }
 ```

-## Other Possibilities to Detect an Log FreeRTOS Errors
+## Other Possibilities to Detect and Log FreeRTOS Errors

 Programmer can implement **Error Hook Functions** and add error logging to them: